No. 27 Squadron RAF: 21st century (2000–present)

 In 2002, No. 27 Squadron's Chinooks saw service in Afghanistan as they transported Royal Marines from 3 Commando Brigade for Operation Jacana.

 The squadron also served in a transport role during the 2003 invasion of Iraq and was stationed at Basra as part of No. 1310 Flight, supporting British operations in Iraq, known as Operation Telic.
 In July 2006, three Chinooks of No. 27 Squadron deployed to RAF Akrotiri in Cyprus to evacuate British citizens from Lebanon.

 In 2007, the squadron featured in a BBC One television documentary Above Enemy Lines.
 It documented a two-month deployment to Helmand, Afghanistan during Operation Herrick.
 The squadron returned to Afghanistan in 2011.

 In March 2020, the squadron was awarded the right to emblazon a battle honour on its squadron standard, recognising its role in the War in Afghanistan between 2001 and 2014.

+On 1 July 2026, 27 Squadron became NATO's Special Operations Air Task Unit (SOATU), providing specialist aviation support to the NATO Allied Reaction Force's Special Operations Component.

 Heritage

 The squadron's heraldic badge features an elephant.
 First used in 1934, it was approved by King Edward VIII in October 1936.
 The use of the elephant refers to the Martinsyde G.100, which was known as the 'Elephant' and was the squadron's first operational aircraft.
 The elephant is also a species native to India, reflecting the squadron's time there during the Second World War.